gchq/sleeper/docs/09-dev-guide.md

 ```

 8. Run a deployment of the deployAll system test to test the functionality of the system.
 Note that it is best to
-provide a different unique ID to the compactionPerformance test instance above:
+provide an instance ID that's different from the compactionPerformance test:

 ```bash
 ID=<a-unique-id>